tanycypris/Open-Science-Training-Handbook_DE/05ExamplesAndPracticalGuidance/README.md

     * Offline alternative: large paper with axes printed or drawn, sticky dots

-* Level of prior knowledge needed
+* Benötigte Vorkenntnisse:

     * None; some background knowledge on the topic is useful to get informed opinions rather than gut feelings (although the latter may be useful to collect too)

-* Things to bear in mind
+* Zu beachtende Punkte:

     * If done on paper, it might make sense to have people mark down their answer  individually first, before placing their dot on the map.
 This prevents peer pressure / bias.

-* How to adapt for other purposes
+* Wie man die Übung für andere Zwecke anpassen kann:

     * This exercise can be adapted to many different questions and topics